Japanese Car Brands (manufacturer car companies, logos)

 Infiniti Logo

-This representative of luxury brands also appeared in the late 90s of the last century – in 1986.
-It is founded by Bill Bruce and is located in the Hong Kong city of Wan Chai and is called Infiniti Global Limited.
-The brand belongs to Nissan, being its division.
-In 2012, the manufacturer announced its intention to switch to the production of electric vehicles.
-As a result, in 2021, all of its cars will be either fully electric or hybrid.
-Outside of Japan, the company made the first-ever luxury car, the QX60, formerly known as the JX35.
+This representative of luxury brands also appeared in 1986, in the late 90s of the last century.
+Bill Bruce founded it in Wan Chai, Hong Kong, and it is called Infiniti Global Limited.
+The brand belongs to Nissan, which is a division of the company.
+In 2012, the manufacturer announced its intention to switch to electric car production.
+As a result, in 2021, all of its cars will be either electric or hybrid.
+Outside Japan, the company launched its first-ever luxury car, the QX60, formerly the JX35.

 Toyota Crown

-This is one of the oldest representatives of the luxury class, which has existed since 1955.
-The brand belongs to Toyota and represents a special category of passenger cars – E (Executive car).
-It mainly includes medium-sized sedans, capturing the Japanese market and the markets of other Asian countries.
-The most popular among buyers from other countries is the Toyota Store car: it is in demand as a government motorcade.
+This is one of the oldest representatives of the luxury class, dating back to 1955.
+The brand belongs to Toyota and represents a special category of passenger cars, E (executive car).
+It mainly includes mid-size sedans and captures the Japanese and other Asian markets.
+The Toyota Store car is the most popular among buyers from other countries: it is in demand for government motorcades.

 Mitsuoka